-Milo this year due to the Marawi incident made many teams stay clear of the Milo event and saw numbers plummet.
-If Milo is to survive in Mindanao other cities must be given the opportunities to host.
+Suppose Milo is to survive in Mindanao and must give other cities the opportunities to host.
 It’s not fair the Cagayan De Oro always hosts the event when other places are willing to.

-- Batang Pinoy should go back to 15 and below age grade to make it less similar to Palaro and to reduce numbers making it easier to manage
+- Batang Pinoy should go back to 15 and below age grade to make it less similar to Palaro and reduce numbers, making it easier to manage.

 - The Children’s Games and Batang Pinoy can be merged and incorporated to make it more manageable and benefit more kids.

-More make of the Philippine Sports Commission (PSC) the Palarong Pambansa in the power of the agency the pagorganisa and conducting a regional elimination for the annual tournaments for the student’s athletes.
+More make of the Philippine Sports Commission (PSC) the Palarong Pambansa in the agency’s power the pagorganisa and conduct a regional elimination for the student’s athletes’ annual tournaments.

-After the united statement of commission on bayani education (ched) and department of education (Deped) which nagkaklaro in the power of PSC TO ADMINISTER THE COLLEGIATE Sports, also the participation of the students-athletes in the international competition, said by PSC CHAIRMAN WILLIAM ‘Butch’ Ramirez which more agency the program at the grassroots level.
+After the united states of commission on Bayani education (ched) and the department of education (DepEd), which nagkaklaro in the power of PSC TO ADMINISTER THE COLLEGIATE Sports, also the participation of the student-athletes in the international competition, said by PSC CHAIRMAN WILLIAM ‘Butch’ Ramirez which more agency the program at the grassroots level.

 “It’s timely.
 Right now, we’re planning to scrap the Batang Pinoy next year and focus on the Palarong Pambansa.Institutions that are the games, it is set up its organization, so it’s easier for us to strengthen it with the aspects of technical, started and training,” said Ramirez.

-As Introduction said Ramirez the practice of national consultative meeting for Collegiate Sports on October 17-18 to philsports Multi-Purpose Arena in Pasig City.
+As Introduction said Ramirez, the national consultative meeting for Collegiate Sports on October 17-18 to philsports Multi-Purpose Arena in Pasig City.

-Meeting of the expected lalahukan of 140 Representative of universities, colleges and school, as well as the school leagues, raising the quality of the kompetsiyon in school level.
+Meeting the expected lalahukan of 140 Representatives of universities, colleges, and schools and the school leagues, raising the quality of the Competition at the school level.

 “Remember that no less than the President has instructed us to make sports accessible to all, to involve the youth more,” pahayagt ni Ramirez.

-Ramirez assertion that the stability of the Elite Sports is mapagtatagumpayan if the training’s training at the grassroots level.
+Ramirez asserts that Elite Sports’ stability is mapagtatagumpayan if the training is at the grassroots level.

 “University sports has always played a big role in elite sports.
 It has been a rich ground of sports talent and we want to continue to support them,” aniya.